Learn more about planting, pruning, fertilizing, weed control, and harvesting blackcurrants

 - Blackcurrant plants can stand alone without any support

 The goal of pruning is to grow the side shoots, which will bear fruit the next year.
 There must always be enough young main shoots because after about a few years shoots only form isolated side shoots with a few small fruits.
 In addition, it is an important step in preparations for a fast and efficient harvest of berry bushes with mechanical harvesters to give the bush its bushy shape as the fruit-bearing side shoots are formed.

 Cut out a quarter of the branches each year, aiming to remove old non-productive, weak growth, and low-lying branches.
-With the berry pruning machine FORMER is able to cut the lower branches to stimulate strong growth from or near the base, remove weak shoots, and any dead wood.
+With the berry pruning, machine FORMER is able to cut the lower branches to stimulate strong growth from or near the base, and remove weak shoots, and any dead wood.